joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/1_session.md

 ![Discussion](./resources/assets/sess_2.1_sect_3.3.jpg)

-The following are potential answers to the questions but encourage your students to come up with more.
+The following are potential answers to the questions but encourage your students to produce more.

 How would deal with individuals who required more detail than the High Level Bot Flow Logic would provide?
-* Outline to those concerned that the purpose of the effective design research is to establish the high level objectives of the project, understand the personality of the bot and get an understanding of the tasks that it is trying to solve so the team can start to get an understanding of what technologies may be used.
-The output is to create a high level bot logic flow and a roadmap with approximately timescales in the first instance.
+* Outline to those concerned that the purpose of the effective design research is to establish the high-level objectives of the project, understand the personality of the bot and get an understanding of the tasks that it is trying to solve so the team can start to get an understanding of what technologies may be used.
+The output is to create a high-level bot logic flow and a roadmap with approximately timescales in the first instance.
 At this stage, a discovery exercise is being performed on what could be possible and more details will be flushed out in other portions of the project such as the LUIS schema design and the physical architectures

 What artefacts in addition to those seen in this module would you require to ensure sign-off?
 * A statement of work with signatures of senior stakeholders.